GDQuest/website/content/tutorial/game-design/godot/introduction-to-godot/_index.md

 resources:
 - src: banner.jpg
   name: banner
-- params:
-    class: -blue
 ---

 Welcome to the first free tutorial series on GDquest that's dedicated to Godot!
 Over the course of 1h, it'll teach you some basic concepts with the engine.